4Q120: God's name ΙΑŌ

+Kristin De Troyer argues that ΙΑΩ is likely a Greek transcription of the Hebrew form יהו (Yahu) and that its presence in the first-century BCE manuscript 4Q120 and other Greek transcriptions, indicates that this form of the divine name was pronounced in some Jewish circles at that time.
 Frank E. Shaw says that "the appearance of Ιαω in 4Q120, roundly judged a good, third century B.C.E. exemplar of the LXX of Leviticus 1-5, evinces that some early Septuagintal manuscripts used Ιαω to represent the Tetragram (p.
 33)."
 According to Shaw:

 "The Second Temple Ιαω users probably represent a variety of social classes, not simply the lower class.
 The evidence for this position includes the scribe/translator of 4Q120, the educated users of the onomastica (surely lower-class Jews would have no need for onomastica), and more broadly, if we include Jews who used a similar pronounced form of the name Ιαω, attention should be given to the documentary, diplomatic, and priestly uses of YHH/YHW at Elephantine, the liturgical use of YH[W] in P. Amherst 63, and the administrative context of the Idumean ("House of YHW") Ostracon."

 According to Meyer, 4Q127 ("though technically not a Septuagint manuscript, perhaps a paraphrase of Exodus or an apocalyptic work") appears to have two occurrences of Ιαω.
 The Codex Marchalianus gives Ιαω, not as a part of the Scripture text, but instead in marginal notes on Ezekiel 1:2 and 11:1, as in several other marginal notes it gives ΠΙΠΙ.

-Greek text
+Pavlos D. Vasileiadis proposes that the appearance of the theonym "Iao" in the ancient Greek manuscript 4QpapLXXLev^{b} stems from a Hellenizing cultural influence rather than a traditional re-Hebraizing practice.
+While the Hebrew Bible defines a distinct profile for God, Hellenistic Greek and Latin texts used "Iao" within syncretic contexts to describe a supreme deity or divine emanation.
+Challenging prevailing Septuagint theories, the author argues that this specific choice of the Tetragrammaton reflects Greek integration, a practice supported by evidence of early Christian writers copying and circulating manuscripts containing the name "Iao" for several centuries.

+Translation

+Greek text, transliteration and translation

 Text according to A. R. Meyer: